samedayhurt/laraza/README.md

 1. Install [Obsidian](https://obsidian.md/).
 2. **Enable local encryption** for vaults and use it to take private, organized notes.
 3. Sync notes securely using encryption-friendly cloud services.

-## Conclusion
-Maintaining privacy and OPSEC is an ongoing process, requiring constant vigilance and the use of the right tools.
-With these steps, you’ll be well on your way to ensuring that your data, identity, and communications remain protected.